 The average lifespan of a Doberman Pinscher is typically between 10 to 12 years years.

-An adult Doberman Pinscher weighs between 60 to 100 lbs pounds and stands between 24 to 28 in tall.
+An adult Doberman Pinscher weighs between 60 to 100 lbs pounds at a healthy weight and stand between 24 to 28 in tall.

 To maintain your Doberman Pinscher's coat, it's important to brush them regularly and brush weekly to remove loose hairs and keep the coat healthy.
 Among working breeds, Doberman Pinscher grooming is categorized as relatively easy.